Electrohydrodynamic lubrication theory for an immersed cylinder moving near wall: Results and Discussions

 \subsection{Free motion}

 In the last considered case, we combine the three degrees of freedom of the cylinder, through the coupled normal, longitudinal and rotational motions.
 To do so, we consider the situation where the cylinder experiences only the gravitational force per unit length $F_{\perp}$ as an external driving, but is released with a non-zero initial longitudinal velocity.
 Numerical solutions are shown in Fig.~\ref{free}.
+Figure \ref{free}(a) represents the vertical motion of the cylinder.
 At short times, the competition between gravity, electrokinetic forces and electrostatic forces leads to a damped oscillatory motion.
-Moreover, the amplitude and period of the oscillations appear to increase with the $\mathrm{Pe}$ value.
+The amplitude and period of the oscillations appear to increase with $\mathrm{Pe}$.
 Finally, at long times, the system reaches equilibrium, with no motion, as in the pure sedimentation case.
+As shown in Fig.~4(b), the longitudinal velocity exhibits a slow decay to zero, as the cylinder eventually reaches its equilibrium distance from the wall governed solely by gravity and electrostatics.
+Moreover, larger $\mathrm{Pe}$ values lead to a faster transient relaxation, indicating an intricate coupling mechanism with vertical motion and electrokinetics.
+A similar behaviour is observed for the angular velocity in Fig.~4(c).
+Although the cylinder is not subjected to any external torque, the coupling between translation, rotation, and electrohydrodynamic stresses generates a transient rotational motion.
+The magnitude of the induced rotation rate increases with $\mathrm{Pe}$, resulting in a breaking of the fore-aft symmetry of the lubrication flow.
+As the translational and normal motions gradually cease, the electrohydrodynamic torque also vanishes, and the cylinder eventually relaxes to its steady state, with $\dot\Theta\to0$.